StatStud/book-club/content/posts/the-inner-game-of-tennis.md

 In short, there is no need to fight old habits; start new ones instead.

 # Chapter 7: Concentration

+The quiet mind cannot be achieved by means of intellectual understanding.
+Only the **experience** of peace in a moment when the mind is relatively still is one sufficiently encouraged to let go more completely the next time.

+Side note: this is similar to Singer's understanding that God cannot be understood via intellectual understanding

+Very gradually, one begins to trust the natural process which occurs when the mind is less and less active.

+When one has experienced the practical benefits of a still mind, he usually finds it a strangely elusive state.

+They call it a secrete for a reason, because the moment you proudly announced your secrete and begin telling others, you are now on stage for performance and the self-critic is on.

+> To still the mind, one must learn to put it somewhere.
+It cannot just be let go; it must be parked.
+When this is done, we have achieved concentration.

+> One of the most **practical** ways to increase concentration on the ball is to learn to love it!

+Indian yogis from bahkti yoga recognized the power of love in overcoming distraction.

+> Concentration is not *trying* to concentrate; concentration is a fascination of the mind.

+Holy sheep.
+This is in line with:
+- curiosity
+- love
+- captivation
+- smitten

+When there is love present, the mind is drawn irresistibly toward the object of love.
+It is effortless and relaxed, not tensed and purposeful.

+Ideally, if we wish to make concentration even easier, that which we love should be an objet in motion (like a tennis ball, but you can get creative).

+Meditation and breath work are two of the most direct ways we can improve our attention.

 # Chapter 8: Games People Play on the Court